x11-com/Slay/kubernetes/README.md

 + MongoDB data will be persistent!
 If you need to start with a fresh database, you'll need to remove the volume and re-create it.
 + On AWS, you probably want to use at least t2.medium minion nodes for Kubernetes.
-The default t2.small is too small for more than two slay nodes.
+The default t2.small is too small for more than two Slay nodes.

 ## Future Plans
 + Multi-node MongoDB.